marcop135/bullframe.css/README.md

 1. **Write your styles without ever touch the boilerplate**

-Include the bullframe.css file *before* your custom styles and, if needed, include some polyfills via the JSDelivr CDN:
+Include the bullframe.css file *before* your custom styles and, if needed, include some polyfills via JSDelivr CDN:

 ```html
 <!doctype html>